webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 ### 2.7 Deployment

-One more on the completion of the Portfolio is having the project online, so you can share with potential employees, recruiters or your friends 😊
+One more detail on the completion of the Portfolio is having the project online to share with potential employees, recruiters, or friends. 😊

 #### Vercel Deployment